 Section III: Process for Approving an Alternate Modality

 As with the approval of traditional face-to-face courses, approval of hybrid and online

 courses is subject to review by the Curriculum Committee and final review by the University

 Academic Coordinating Commission.
 All proposals must meet the requirements outlined in

 the Curriculum Committee Membership and Meeting Practices, including appropriate

 approval and/or collegial communication for programs affected outside of the proposing

 department.
-The proposed use of an alternate modality must also meet specific criteria depending on whether the course is taught during the regular school year (fall, winter, or spring quarters) or summer.

-Alternate modality for a course taught in fall, winter, or spring quarters

-Proposals to offer a course taught during fall, winter, or spring quarters (new or existing) in
+Proposals to offer a course in

 an alternate modality must meet all of the following requirements:

 1. An explanation of the function or method of the online components of the course.

+What percentage of the course content is online?
 What can students expect to do online that will differ from the kind of work they'll encounter in person?
 For example, does the online component consist of interactive online training simulations?
 Does it consist of online small group meetings?

-2. A compelling rationale for the alternate modality based on student learning.
-For a rationale to be compelling, it must demonstrate the distinct benefits which the online components provide for student learning and/or engagement.
+2. A compelling rationale for the alternate modality based on student learning (which includes engagement) of the intended student demographic.
+The intended student demographic must be associated with a specific initiative/program of CBE.
+For a rationale to be compelling, it must demonstrate the distinct benefits which the online components provide for student learning of the intended demographic.
 Moving part of a course's scheduled contact hours to an online modality must accomplish course learning objectives in a way that in-person instruction or class time does not or does not do as well.

-3. Maintenance of educational quality.
-The proposal must demonstrate that the overall quality of the course as defined by departmental standards is being maintained.
+3. Maintenance or enhancement of educational quality.
+The proposal must demonstrate that the overall quality of the course as defined by departmental standards is being maintained or enhanced.
 In other words, provide evidence that the “added value” from the alternate modality in support of a learning outcome does not diminish the overall educational experience.

 4. Achieve desired learning outcomes.
 The pedagogical elements (objectives, learning activities, interactions, instructional materials, technologies, and assessments) are constructed to ensure that students achieve the desired learning outcomes.